Chapter 3:

 Langworth Palace, Aerostorm District

-"Now's my time to sneak out…" Eva Van Wagner, Third Princess and youngest of the Wagner Royal Family of Exalta, spoke in a tone that would lead one to assume she was preparing to commit grand larceny.
+“Now’s my time to sneak out…” Eva Van Wagner, Third Princess and youngest of the Wagner Royal Family of Exalta, spoke in a tone that suggested she was about to commit grand larceny.

-Not long after, she went to an empty training yard in a desolate part of the palace.
-Since the construction of a more modern yard, the workers abandoned the princess's now personal training area.
+Not long after, she snuck into an empty training yard in a desolate part of the palace undetected.

-Nodding contently, she set down the grimoire briefly, focused on one of the target dummies in front of her, and held her hand out.
-"Loch of Tranquility, allow the tide to sing and wash away all that is evil!"
+She nodded contently and set the grimoire down briefly.
+After inhaling softly, she focused on one of the target dummies in front of her and held her hand out.

-A small bubble of water manifested where her palm was, shaking violently before the shape dispersed and splashed the ground, causing her to sigh again.
+Over the course of several seconds, a small bubble of water manifested where her palm was, shaking violently before the shape dispersed and splashed the ground, which made her sigh despondently.

 “Princess Eva!
 What are you doing?”

-Startled, the young royal quickly turned around and attempted to hide the grimoire behind her back as Lord Pericles, governor of the state and her father's close friend, approached.
+Startled, the young royal quickly turned around and attempted to hide the grimoire behind her back as Malakai Pericles, governor of the state and her father's close advisor, approached.

-"Ahh, Lord Pericles…a pleasure…" She replied sheepishly, trying to appear calm, her grip on the grimoire tightening.
+“Ahh, Lord Pericles…a pleasure…” She replied sheepishly, trying to appear calm as her grip on the grimoire tightened once more.

 “J-just a book for studying…”

-"What are you doing with such a priceless artifact?
+“What are you doing with such a priceless artifact?
 Not to mention an important heirloom?
-Are you practicing magic again?"
-He asked sternly, examining the grimoire from all sides.
+Are you practicing magic again?”
+He asked sternly while he examined the state of the grimoire.

-She could feel herself becoming increasingly overwrought.
+She felt herself become increasingly overwrought.
 Unable to speak, she fidgeted with her hands behind her back and averted her eyes.

 “You know how your father doesn’t want you to do such reckless things, especially when things are so tense with the people now, Princess Eva.”

-The princess had no rebuttal and took the scolding head-on, quite accustomed to it throughout her entire life.
+She had no rebuttal and took the scolding head-on, quite accustomed to it throughout her entire life.
+Shame ran through her, causing her face to flush slightly.

 “I’m putting this back in the library where it belongs and telling the guards to keep you away from it.
 Don’t do extreme things that’ll hurt your family’s legacy by misbehaving.”